spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 	Class       uint16
     // The Domain name in question
 	Name        string
-    // The nameserver to use.
-Leave blank for default (system?) resolver Nameserver  string
     // Set an ID to associate distinct queries together, for easier aggregation
     // ID will be passed along through the answer.
     Id          UUID